 Students in grades 6 to 12 conduct research using primary and secondary sources on topics related to an annual theme and present their findings in a historical paper, exhibit, documentary, performance, or website.
-This year's theme is "Taking a Stand in History."
-We need about 200 judges, so please join us and feel free to pass this invitation on to others!
+This year's theme is "Conflict and Compromise in History."
+We need about 200 judges, so please join us, and feel free to pass this invitation on to others!

 Evaluation and discussion with your fellow judges is an exciting experience.
 Several weeks before the contest, you will receive a packet of materials by mail and access to online training resources.
 An orientation session will be held in the TCC Ballroom at 8:15 a.m. prior to the judging.
 If you are judging first-round entries, you will be at TCC from 8:00 a.m. to 2:00 p.m.
 If you are willing to judge runoffs, you may be there until about 5:00 p.m.
 In return for your time and effort, we offer free lunch, a modest gift, endless gratitude, and a positive perspective on our nation's youth.